pautorrex/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Federalism
-- Secession
+- Self-determination
-- Cultural Justice
+- National & Ethnic conflicts
-- Social Justice
+- Social and Cultural Justice
-- Democracy
+- Environment

 # Education to show in About widget